 - Language tapes.
 You do not have to have the goal of becoming fluent in another language, but you can learn some phrases.
 This is especially useful if you deal with a number of individuals who speak a different language.
-Learn a few of things to say in their language.
+Learn a few things to say in their language.
 The amount of respect you will earn will be insurmountable.

 - Music.
 Branch out in your taste of music.
 Do you listen to country music?
 Try listening to Bach or Tchaikovsky.
 Is rap music your taste?
 Try listening to world music.
 Your options are numerous.

-Long distance work does not always lead to a healthy family life.
+Long-distance work does not always lead to healthy family life.
 It is so easy to come home after weeks on the road and either vegetate or be so involved with household chores that you could neglect your family.
-One way to connect with your family while at home is share stories of your travels and pictures you take along the way
+One way to connect with your family while at home is to share stories of your travels and pictures you take along the way

 Tell your children in advance where you will be driving.
 Have them look up the history of a couple of places.
 Then you can take pictures of those areas you have them doing research on.
 When you return home, set aside time, at least an hour, and have the children tell you all they learned and then you, in turn, share the pictures you took.
 It will be a learning experience for them, and you can bond while you do it.